Relative free splitting and free factor complexes I: Hyperbolicity: Introduction to Part I

-\paragraph{Relative complexes of free factor systems and of free splittings for $F_n$.} \quad Free factor systems for $F_n$ were first used by Bestvina, Feighn, and Handel \BookOne\ to analyze the dynamics of general elements of $\Out(F_n)$.
-Formally a \emph{free factor system} of $F_n$ is a finite set of the form $\A = \{[A_1],\ldots,[A_K]\}$ such that there exists a free factorization $F_n = A_1 * \cdots * A_K * B$, $(K \ge 0)$, where each $A_k$ is nontrivial, and $[\cdot]$ denotes conjugacy class of a subgroup.
-We refer to the elements of the set~$\A$ as its \emph{components}.
-We refer to the free factor $B$ as a \emph{cofactor} of $\A$, with a careful emphasis that $B$ is far from unique, not even up to conjugacy, although its rank and therefore its isomorphism type is well-defined; note that $B$ may be trivial.
+\textbf{The complex of relative free factor systems of $F_n$.} Free factor systems for $F_n$ were introduced in \BookOne\ to aid analysis of the dynamics of elements of $\Out(F_n)$.
+Formally a \emph{free factor system} of $F_n$ is a finite set of the form $\A = \{[A_1],\ldots,[A_I]\}$ such that there exists an internal free factorization $F_n = A_1 * \cdots * A_I * B$, $(I \ge 0)$, where each $A_k$ is nontrivial, and $[\cdot]$ denotes conjugacy class of a subgroup of~$F_n$.
+Elements of the set~$\A$ are referred to as its \emph{components}.
+The free factor $B$ is called a \emph{cofactor} of $\A$.
+And while a cofactor is far from unique, not even up to conjugacy, nonetheless its rank and thus its isomorphism type are well-defined (see Lemma~\ref{LemmaPartialFFCofactor}).
+Note that a cofactor may be trivial.
 Inclusion of free factors up to conjugacy induces a partial ordering on free factor systems which is denoted $\A \sqsubset \A'$.

-Fixing one free factor system~$\A$ of $F_n$, the \emph{complex of free factor systems of $F_n$ relative to~$\A$}, denoted $\FF(F_n;\A)$, is defined to be the geometric realization of the partial ordering $\sqsubset$ restricted to the set of free factor systems $\B$ of $\Gamma$ that are properly nested between $\A$ and the ``improper'' free factor system $\{[F_n]\}$; that is, $\A \sqsubset \B$ and $\A \ne \B \ne \{[F_n]\}$.
-The familiar case of $\FF(F_n;\emptyset)$ contains the complex of free factors $\F(F_n)$ as the subcomplex consisting of those $\B$ having but a single component; the natural inclusion is a quasi-isometry (see Proposition~\ref{PropF_Into_FF_QI}).
-The \emph{exceptional} free factor systems are certain ones close to the maximum $\{[F_n]\}$ for which $\FF(F_n;\A)$ exhibits the exceptional behavior of being either empty or 0-dimensional (see Section~\ref{SectionDFF}).
+Fixing one free factor system~$\A$ of $F_n$, the \emph{complex of free factor systems of $F_n$ rel~$\A$}, denoted $\CFFS(F_n;\A)$ and sometimes also called the \emph{complex of relative free factor systems}, is defined in terms of the partial ordering $\sqsubset$ on the set of free factor systems $\B$ such that $\A \sqsubset \B$.
+After removing from this poset its unique minimum, namely~$\A$, and its unique maximum, namely~$\{[F_n]\}$, the geometric realization of the resulting poset is, by definition, $\CFFS(F_n;\A)$.
+For certain \emph{exceptional} free factor systems $\A$ close to the maximum $\{[F_n]\}$, the complex $\CFFS(F_n;\A)$ exhibits the exceptional behavior of being either empty or 0-dimensional (see Section~\ref{SectionDFF}).

+The ``complex of free factor systems'' $\CFFS(F_n)$ is very tightly related to the ``free factor complex'' $\FFC(F_n)$ studied in \cite{BestvinaFeighn:FFCHyp}.
+See Proposition~\ref{PropF_Into_FF_QI} for details, but in brief: $\CFFS(F_n)$ contains $\FFC(F_n)$ as a quasi-isometrically embedded subcomplex.
+This same tight relation also holds more generally between $\CFFS(F_n;\A)$ and $\FFC(F_n;\A)$, and still more generally between $\CFFS(\Gamma;\A)$ and $\FFC(\Gamma;\A)$.